AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Following the end of life of Internet Explorer 11, the HTML rendering engine of the console is now using Edge Chromium.
 * The database connection management in Adobe Campaign has been improved to optimize stability.
 * Microsoft Exchange Online OAuth 2.0 authentication for POP3 is now supported in Campaign.
+[Read more](../../installation/using/external-accounts.md#bounce-mails-external-account)
 * Fixed various issues when using an enrichment workflow activity with external data.
 (NEO-38069)
 * The SAP Hana FDA connector has been updated to function with the latest SAP Hana database version (2.x).
 * The Teradata FDA connector has been updated to function with the latest Teradata version (17).